Home » Practice Areas » Truck Accident Lawyer in New York » Speeding Truck Accident Lawyer in New York

 What Should You Do After a Speeding Truck Accident in New York?

 1. Call 911 and stay at the scene.
-Ask the responding officer to document estimated vehicle speeds, skid mark lengths, and impact damage severity.
-Request that the officer note any VTL §1180 speed violations in the report.
+Ask the officer to document the truck's speed, skid mark lengths, and any damage consistent with a high-speed impact.
+Make sure the officer notes the trucking company's name and the truck's DOT number.

-5. Contact a truck accident lawyer immediately.
-An attorney can send spoliation letters demanding preservation of the truck's event data recorder speed data, ELD records, dispatch schedules, and electronic speed governor settings before the carrier destroys or alters this evidence.
-Porter Law Group offers free consultations on a contingency-fee basis.
+5. Contact a truck accident lawyer right away.
+An attorney can immediately send a legal letter demanding the trucking company preserve the truck's speed data, electronic logbook records, and dispatch communications before they are deleted or altered.
+Porter Law Group offers free consultations and works on a contingency-fee basis.

 Speeding Truck Accident Lawyer Near You in New York